 Cash Flows That Work For You

 If you purchase index funds, the hassle of deciding what to do about incoming dividends may be avoided given the reinvestment.
-However, short to medium term investors may prefer ETFs because there is control over where the incoming dividends get reinvested, more so in a commission free manner.
+However, short to medium term investors may prefer ETFs because there is control over where the incoming dividends get reinvested, more so in a commission-free manner.

 Conclusion- ETFs vs Index Funds

 The question is a weighty one, but the burden of its implications make it important.
 Choosing the right investment strategy involves being proactive.
 After all, as Warren Buffet remarked, you don’t test the depth of the river with both feet!
 Financial markets are as unpredictable as possible, even if you are following stock market indices.
 With respect to your appetite for risk, you can formulate the perfect recipe for investment that will score on all counts.
-The important point here is to choose an investment vehicle which matches your financial roadmap and investing strategies.
+The important point here is to choose an investment vehicle that matches your financial roadmap and investing strategies.

 Based on resources and preferences of active versus passive funds, you can easily decide whether ETF vs index mutual funds are superior.
 Though both are passive funds, the fact is that ETFs are more actively passive than their index counterparts.
 The thumb rule is that if you buy what you don’t need, pretty soon you will be selling things you need.
 So, opt for an investment vehicle that steers you in the right direction.
 Individual preferences are based on circumstances and financial resources.
 Making profits is based on making the right choices.
 Choose well and you will get excellent returns.
-This is the essence of examining the trade off between ETFs vs Index Funds, while driving growth through these investment vehicles.
+This is the essence of examining the trade-off between ETFs vs Index Funds while driving growth through these investment vehicles.

 Here are some articles that will help you to get more detail about the ETFs Vs Index Funds so just go through the link